Tony worked across Saudi Arabia in Riyadh, Al-Khobar, and Jeddah, where he met his wife, who has worked there for 12 years.

 But if you report rape, you are likely to find yourself either ignored by the local police, who will do nothing to a Saudi, or you will be the one who is in trouble as having sex outside of marriage or being with a man is illegal!
 There are cases of women who have been raped, jailed and whipped for their "crimes."

 The link in the text box to the right will give you more detailed information about how Saudis treat expatriates within the Kingdom.

 Women in Saudi Arabia

-- They cannot mix with men unless they are direct blood relatives (father/brother/son) or their husband.
+- They cannot associate with men unless they are direct blood relatives (father/brother/son) or their husband.

-This creates huge problems for any woman that wants to work as they cannot mix with their male colleges and even have major problems just getting to work.
+This creates huge problems for any woman that wants to work as they cannot associate with their male colleagues and even have major problems just getting to work.

 Where to Stay in Saudi Arabia

-If you are coming for just a few days or even a few weeks, then you will find some very familiar hotels to stay with in the major cities.
+If you are coming for just a few days or even a few weeks, then you will find some very familiar hotels to stay at within the major cities.
 Most of the major hotel chains have branches within Saudi Arabia.
-In fact the Fairmont hotel in Makkah (Mecca) is the highest/tallest hotel in the world, although you will only be able to visit it if you are a Muslim as only the faithful are allowed to enter the holy city of Makkah.
+In fact, the Fairmont Hotel in Makkah (Mecca) is one of the highest/tallest hotels in the world, although you will only be able to visit it if you are a Muslim, as only the faithful are allowed to enter the holy city of Makkah.

-In the other cities you will find all of the major hotel chains as well as a few-well decorated local hotels, which offer excellent service and some very fine food indeed.
+In the other cities, you will find all of the major hotel chains as well as a few well-decorated local hotels that offer excellent service and some very fine food indeed.
 Do not stay in a Saudi hotel if you value your waistline!

 If you are going to be coming to Saudi to work, you have two main choices, either living in a compound or finding an apartment off compound.